avinash271992/Device-tree/README.md

   https://notes.shichao.io/lkd/ch7/#interrupts

-  Copy from user , why we should use ? http://linuxforthenew.blogspot.in/2013/01/why-doshould-we-use-copyfromuser-or.html
+  Copy from user , why we should use ?  very usefull link http://linuxforthenew.blogspot.in/2013/01/why-doshould-we-use-copyfromuser-or.html